CatalinCraciun2002/NNFS_Adaptation/README.md

-# Neuronal Networks in Python
+# Neural Networks in Python

 The aim of this project